- How is non-Hodgkin lymphoma treated?

 Chemotherapy can also cause side effects that might not occur until years after treatment.
 For example, in rare cases, people may develop leukemia several years later.

 Tumor lysis syndrome can be a side effect of chemo.
-It is caused by the death of many cancer cells in a short period, often during treatment with chemo.
+It occurs when many cancer cells die in a short period, often during treatment with chemo.
 When the cells die, they break open and release their contents into the bloodstream.
 This "cell waste" can affect the kidneys, heart, and nervous system.
 Because this only happens if many cells die at once, it is most common in the first cycle of chemo.
-To prevent this problem, extra fluids and certain drugs may be given to the patient.
+To prevent this problem, the patient may be given extra fluids and certain drugs.